eiliz/snippetbox/notes/transactions.md

 Go is not good at managing NULL values in db records.

-For example if a field contains a NULL values that is supposed to be converted into a string that will fail.
+For example if a field contains a NULL value that is supposed to be converted into a string that will fail.
 One solution is to change the field you're scanning into from string to sql.NullString.